harg74/Amazon_Vine_Analysis/README.md

 As an additional analysis, in the Vine Reviews file, we included the average five star rating, for:

-  - Vine review program
+  - Vine Review program
-  - non-vine review program
+  - Non-Vine Review program

 As expected, the five star rating average is greater in the Vine Review program with 4.09 and the Non-Vine Review program is 3.88.
 For future analysis, it would be helpful to determine whetrer if a correlation exists between the higher Vine Reviews and the overall rating for a particular product.
 On the other hand, a NLP sentiment analysis applied to the review_body column, it would helpful as well, to measure the how pleased the customer is with a the purchase.